(MA fe nide)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience short-term pain or burning.
-Have patient report immediately to prescriber difficulty breathing, bruising, bleeding, severe skin irritation, fast breathing, or signs of hemolytic anemia (severe loss of strength and energy, dark urine, or jaundice) (HCAHPS).
+Have patient report immediately to prescriber signs of acidosis (confusion, fast breathing, tachycardia, abnormal heartbeat, severe abdominal pain, nausea, vomiting, fatigue, shortness of breath, or loss of strength and energy), severe skin irritation, or signs of hemolytic anemia (severe loss of strength and energy, dark urine, or jaundice) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.